Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/docs/get-started.rst

     More details can be found at :ref:`cli`.

-Create A Game With Custom Deck
+Create a Game With Custom Deck
 ------------------------------

 You need to start by importing relative modules.